 The respondents were recruited on the Internet, with 62% of them managers or above.
 The IT sector was over represented with 25% of respondents.
 Other primary sectors made up about 10% of respondents.
 These included Health, Marketing/Advertising and Manufacturing.

 There is no denying that CRM is seen as the go-to software for salespeople thanks to extensive marketing campaigns from big-budget brands.
 The conversation about CRM tools and their capability for managing leads is ongoing, however.

-Here is a closer look at the most interesting findings.
+Here is a closer look at the most interesting findings from our CRM survey.

 Salespeople’s most impactful technologies

 We are seeing that salespeople find CRM systems to be the most important tool in the sales enablement stack.
 This is closely followed by services and applications that enhance social selling and improve connectivity.

 Results convey that most of the participating companies have already implemented a CRM/lead management software.

 Software tools are vital components in the make up of modern-day sales reps.
 From video conferencing software, which limits the amount of time salespeople spend in the field thus raising productivity, to social media, where many modern leads are found, finding the right tools is vital.